 Pisco is a grape-distilled spirit that was first made in the 16th century.
 Piscos vary in style and grape variety, with different expressions ranging in flavor from dry and earthy to floral and fruity.
-The Pisco Sour doesn’t call for a particular pisco, so enterprising drinkers can experiment to find which one they prefer.
+The Pisco Sour doesn’t call for a particular pisco, so enterprising drinkers can experiment to find which they prefer.

 The result is a delicious cocktail with a silky mouthfeel that can provide refreshment whether you’re hiking in the Andes or drinking on the beach.